Your guide to fireable offenses in the workplace

 Lying on a resume

-If it’s found that an employee lied on their resume or during the interview process, it’s grounds for termination.
-When you discover this has taken place, it’s up to you to decide whether you want to let the employee go or just let them know you’ve uncovered the truth and issue a different type of consequence.
+If you discover that an employee lied on their resume or during the interview process, it is grounds for termination.
+When you discover this has occurred, it’s up to you to decide whether to let the employee go or just let them know you’ve uncovered the truth and issue a different consequence.

 Breaking client confidentiality